-Set during World War II, a story seen through the innocent eyes of Bruno, the eight-year-old son of the commandant at a concentration camp, whose forbidden friendship with a Jewish boy on the other side of the camp fence has startling and unexpected consequences.
+Set during WWII, a story seen through the innocent eyes of Bruno, the eight-year-old son of the commandant at a German concentration camp, whose forbidden friendship with a Jewish boy on the other side of the camp fence has startling and unexpected consequences.

 A regular family - Maria (Naomi Watts), Henry (Ewan McGregor) and their three kids - travel to Thailand to spend Christmas.
 They get an upgrade to a villa on the coastline.
 After settling in and exchanging gifts, they go to the pool, like so many other tourists.
 A perfect paradise vacation until a distant noise becomes a roar.
 There is no time to escape from the tsunami; Maria and her eldest are swept one way, Henry and the youngest another.
 Who will survive, and what will become of them?Written by

 On December 26th, 2004, the deadliest tsunami on record hit the South East Coast of Asia.
 The lives of countless families all over the world changed forever.
 This is the true story of one of those families.

 See more »

 The title and the rest of the credits do not appear until the end of the film.
 The only credits that appear at the beginning are the production companies' logos and an explanation of how the Tsunami came about.
 See more »

 Watts and Holland own it...One of the Best Pictures of the Year!

 A film that captures real life the way J.A.
 Bayona captures it in his newest film The Impossible is a rare occurrence in filmmaking.
 Not only does he pay respect to the countless victims that were lost in the devastating tragedy, he makes artistic choices and liberties only the most seasoned directors can take.
 Starring Academy Award Nominee Naomi Watts and Ewan McGregor, the film tells the TRUE story about a family vacationing in Thailand when one of the worst natural disasters of our time separates them.